-Even though there has been progress with just my husband and I in our house, Lily seems to get overwhelmed when several people come over at once.
+Even though there has been progress with just me and my husband in our house, Lily seems to get overwhelmed when several people come over at once.
 Lily has met new people on our walks and while hesitant, she does OK when we are outside.
 With some of those people, she actually walked up to them for pets.

 I did have a couple of exciting moments with Lily when we were out in the yard.
 Lily was laying in the sun while I was doing yard work, and when I walked up to her, she actually rolled over and wanted belly rubs.
 Such a great development that she was comfortable enough to do that.
 First-time belly rubs were pretty special.